 Last Judgment portal, Reims Cathedral, north transept facade, east portal.

-Her latest book, Moral Theology and the Cathedral: Sculptural Programs of the Last Judgment in France, c.
-1200-1240 (under contract, Brepols) illuminates the ways in which Parisian moral theology was disseminated through clerical networks across the dioceses of France and made visible in sculptural programs at the cathedrals of Chartres, Paris, Reims, and Amiens.
+Feltman has written widely on Gothic architecture and its restoration.
+Her books include the edited volume, The North Transept of Reims Cathedral: Design, Construction, and Visual Programs (Routledge, 2016); The Long Lives of Medieval Art and Architecture, (Routledge, 2019), co-edited with Sarah Thompson; and Moral Theology and the Cathedral: Sculptural Programs of the Last Judgment in France, c.
+1200-1240 (forthcoming, Brepols).
+This new book illuminates the ways in which Parisian moral theology was disseminated through clerical networks across the dioceses of France and made visible in sculptural programs at the cathedrals of Chartres, Paris, Reims, and Amiens.
 The companion website can be accessed under the Last Judgment tab on this page.
 Both the website and book were supported by the National Endowment of the Humanities.

-Dr. Feltman enjoys introducing students to the history of art and encouraging them to think deeply about the ways in which works of art and architecture from the past continue to shape our world today.
-With seed funding from the Whiting Foundation, she is the directing the development of a VR app for the Meta Quest.
-Designed for ages 13 and up, this app will allow individuals to discover elements of Gothic architecture through exploration.
-Importantly, it will make an experience of the scale of Gothic architecture possible no matter where one lives.
-Her research and teaching have been supported by the FACE Foundation, the National Endowment for the Humanities, the Whiting Foundation, the Kress Foundation, the Medieval Academy of America, the International Center for Medieval Art, and the Association Villard de Honnecourt for the Interdisciplinary Study of Technology, Science, and Art (AVISTA).
+With seed funding from the Whiting Foundation, she directed the development of a VR app for the Meta Quest.
+Designed for ages 13 and up, this app allows individuals to discover elements of Gothic architecture through no matter where they live.
+Her research and teaching have been further been supported by the Kress Foundation, the Medieval Academy of America, the International Center for Medieval Art, and the Association Villard de Honnecourt for the Interdisciplinary Study of Technology, Science, and Art (AVISTA).